1. Main Title (Blow-Up) – Herbie Hancock

 In the

-autumn of 1995, Blur, Oasis and Pulp each released albums, their third, second
+autumn of 1995, Blur, Oasis and Pulp each released albums, their fourth, second

 with any degree of regularity at 27 Hanworth Road, with wood-chip literally on